PoCInnovation/Pool2022/Software/day01/Typescript/README.md

 0 - 8 - 16 - 24
 ```

-You can try other combinations by manually change your code or, you can write **tests**.
+You can try other combinations by manually changing your code or, you can write **tests**.

 ### Test like a pro